 While the year transitioned and gave the illusion of something new, apart from the date what else changed?
 You are the same person with the same set of skills and surrounded by the same people; nothing actually changed!
 So what can we do to make changes that last?

-Simply apply this rule when working and it will help you to rest your eyes, body and brain.
+Screen fatigue?
+Try the 20 20 20 rule when working to help you rest your eyes, body and brain.

 20 minutes: Standing every 20 minutes helps reset our posture, offload the discs in our spine and lengthens some of the muscles that get tight when we sit down.